Joshua earned an MBA from USF and writes mostly about software and technology.

 Repeat the Process by Running the Macro

 To clean up the whole transcript, place the cursor at the beginning of the last line and use the shortcut keys that were assigned to the macro to clear out all the timestamps and spacing line by line.
-The final result will be one large paragraph like my result in the illustration below.
+The final result will be one large paragraph.

 To make the process faster, I could have recorded myself repeating the process a few times before I stopped recording.

 Saving the Word Document as Macro-Enabled

 If you would like to use the macro in this Word document in the future for other transcripts, you will have to save the workbook as a macro-enabled Word document.
-Make sure to choose this option when saving the document.
+Make sure to choose this option when you are saving the document.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.